ellennagasawa/ellennagasawa.github.io/_pages/about.md

 ![Members of a long-running book club gathered in person to celebrate finishing another book.](/images/book-club.jpeg)

-*Shared reading, conversation, and community have been part of my weekly life since 2017.*
+*Reading Out Loud Book Club*

-Since 2017, I have belonged to a long-running book club with academic friends, most of whom are language teachers and university professors.
+Since 2017, I have belonged to a book club with academic friends, most of whom are language teachers and university professors.
 I started the group when my daughter was about six years old and beginning to read independently in English.
 I wanted her to experience reading not only as a private and intimate activity, but also as a social practice shaped by listening, interpretation, conversation, and shared discovery.

 We began by reading the entire *Harry Potter* series.
 Since then, our reading has focused largely on fantasy and speculative fiction, especially works by women and authors from historically underrepresented backgrounds.
 We are drawn to books that explore language, culture, identity, belonging, power, memory, and different ways of imagining the world.

-The group became an important source of friendship, continuity, and intellectual companionship during my master’s and doctoral studies and throughout the COVID-19 pandemic.
-Sustaining this shared practice for so many years has been unusual and deeply meaningful to me.
-I remain grateful for the books, conversations, and relationships that have grown through it.

-Outside academia, I enjoy yoga and reflective practices that create space for balance, attention, and continued personal growth.
+I also enjoy yoga and reflective practices that create space for balance, attention, and continued personal growth.
 Most of all, I value spending time with my husband, daughter, and cat.

+*Website and AI disclosure: I, Ellen Nagasawa, developed this site by forking and independently customizing the open-source Academic Pages template as part of my continuing practice with digital authoring and computational tools.
+Generative AI supported brainstorming, editing, code explanation, and troubleshooting; I reviewed, adapted, tested, and implemented the changes and take responsibility for the final content and presentation.*